 I value people’s capability to be an effective presence in the room, inspire integrity, accountability and have the wisdom to lead with empathy.
 I value work that questions character and motivation and ignites thought about how we each fit into the world around us from the most personal and intimate space in which we find affinity, to that which we observe and wonder what it could become.

-Born in South-Africa, raised in Israel, with pit stops in the UK and Australia, I am now in NY.
-I design stories bringing calm to chaos crafting characters and spaces.
+I design stories crafting characters and spaces.
 My working title is “A Designer for Performance”.
 Sometimes that means designing scenic elements, sometimes designing costumes, and other times designing both.
 I’ve also designed and crafted the odd puppet.

 Moving from place to place I have had to adapt to each distinct culture.
 Each new code of conduct and viewpoint, and I can confirm that Culture Shock is real!